Mrshenshen/FRUIT/README.md

 ## Introduction

-This is the source code of "Enhancing Egocentric Reasoning in Large Vision-Language Models via Front-Door Adjustments with Uncertainty Calibration"
+This is the source code of "From Observation to Understanding: Front-Door Adjustments with Uncertainty Calibration for Enhancing Egocentric Reasoning in LVLMs"

-## Enhancing Egocentric Reasoning in Large Vision-Language Models via Front-Door Adjustments with Uncertainty Calibration
+## From Observation to Understanding: Front-Door Adjustments with Uncertainty Calibration for Enhancing Egocentric Reasoning in LVLMs

 The overall framework of the proposed FRUIT method.
 It consists of two key components: Egocentric Front-Door Adjustment (EFDA) that includes Interventional Cue Generation (ICG) and Output Influence via Cue Mediation (OICM), and Uncertainty Calibration Mechanism (UCM).
 The ~~Caption~~ denotes the deletion of this caption.